SivA20026/world_happiness_data/README.md

 **2**.Correlation Between **Country_score & perceptions_of_corruption**
 ![image](https://github.com/SivA20026/world_happiness_data/assets/137447479/08740ca6-cef6-417f-9603-f0d3945111cc)

  In this Correlation i try different varible in in our world happiness data.
-Country score and perception_of_corruption varible.
-There is **No correlation on two varible**.
+Country score and perception_of_corruption variables.
+There is **No correlation on two variables**.
 It mean country was Preception_of_corruption not impact the country happiness ranking score.

 ****3**.Correlation Between **GDP per capita  & healthy_life_expectancy****